 The precise way forward manifested itself in late 1978 when Vaquero quit the waters of Galveston Bay and headed east.
 Our first stop was the Florida Keys.
 Next we went down through the Bahamas and out into the Atlantic.
 Ahead we were anticipating a 500nm beat to windward, but luckily (for us at least) a tropical storm that had just passed through had disrupted the trade winds in our favour.
 So thus it was that we had a wonderful beam reach towards the Leeward Islands, first to St Kitts and eventually ending up in Anguilla.
 In all, the whole voyage totaled well over 2,000 nautical miles and took the best part of a month to complete.

 After ten very agreeable months in Anguilla it became clear that the children's education needed some longer term planning.
 Chele had never been to Europe and saw no good reason why we should go back to Texas at that time.
 She suggested we return to the UK where we have been based on the south coast ever since.

 I designed Shindig specifically as an offshore cruiser for a short-handed crew – meaning primarily for Chele and me plus the occasional one or two guests.
 She was built in our workshops in Poole, England.
 We launched in 2001 and departed the UK in 2003.
 Since then Shindig has been deep into the Mediterranean, spending 8 years there, sailing as far east as Greece.
 She is now in the Caribbean.

 Sadly, after uncomplainingly battling various cancers for over a dozen years, Chele finally succumbed in November 2017.
 A truly great lady and a wonderful shipmate.

 Shindig in Menorca 2005

 Andrew is also a professional yachting journalist.
-His monthly column in Practical Boat Owner — then Britain's biggest selling boating magazine — is now in its twenty-second year.
+His monthly column in Practical Boat Owner — then Britain's biggest selling boating magazine — is now in its twenty-fourth year.